AiJared/Generative_Adversarial_Network/README.md

 ## Notes:

 This is a basic implementation.
-Advanced GANs like DCGAN or StyleGAN have more complex architectures Training requires a GPU for reasonable performance
+Advanced GANs like **DCGAN** or **StyleGAN** have more complex architectures.
+Training requires a GPU for reasonable performance.
-The quality of generated images depends on your training dataset
+The quality of generated images depends on your training dataset.